francescodimaiolo/Hartree-Fock_PPP_tool/README.md

 4. The main output file is output.out.
 In this file you will find all the outputs coming from the Hartree-Fock iterations.
-At the end of the file, you will have the HOMO-LUMO gap as well as the HOMO-LUMO exchange integral calculated within the Pariser-Parr-Pople model.
+At the end of the file, you will have the HOMO-LUMO gap as well as the HOMO-LUMO exchange integral calculated within the Pariser-Parr-Pople model at the Hartree-Fock level.

 **********************************